Previous Page Next Page

 One face-to-face contact with the client is required every calendar month, except as outlined in 9500 Safety Contacts.

-For example, if the APS specialist completes a successful initial face-to-face contact on June 15th, a safety contact is required in July (between July 1st and July 31st) and during every calendar month after that.
+For example, if the APS specialist completes a successful initial face-to-face contact on June 15, a safety contact is required in July (between July 1 and July 31) and during every calendar month after that.

-• The client has moved.
+• If the client moved.

-The APS supervisor documents this consultation as a separate safety contact by doing as follows:
+When the APS specialist is unable to complete a safety contact, the supervisor enters the consultation as a separate safety contact by doing the following:

 • Choosing Safety Contact as the Contact/Summary Type.